Mobile phone use in schools: General consensus on cell phone use among educators

-Studies
+Effects on Learning Outcomes

-Pros
+Benefits

 An increase in access to technological devices could develop workplace skills such as rapid searching, browsing, assessing quality, and synthesizing large quantities of information.
 In addition to helping develop 21st century skills, mobile phones may provide access to a wide variety of mobile apps useful to both teachers and students in the classroom.

 Surveys from leading tech experts suggest that there will be both positives and negatives associated with allowing mobile phones in the classroom.
 Specifically, 55% of those surveyed agree that there will be learning behavior changes that generally produce positive outcomes such as improved problem-solving abilities.
 While potential issues such as the need for instant gratification were acknowledged, many were optimistic that the negatives could be overcome.
 Classrooms adapting to the changes in technology was identified as one of the key steps in avoiding negative consequences in the classroom.
 One researcher at Fast Future, David Saer, stated that the desire for instantaneous content can be seen as a new perspective on timetables rather than a lack of patience.
+Kids seem to want to do something, such as using phones, more if you restrict it.

 In 2017, Dr. James Derounian conducted a study involving a hundred participants at the University of Gloucestershire.
 His study revealed that 45% of students believe that the use of phones in classrooms supports their education.
 One of the most commonly mentioned ways that phones provided such academic support was digital access to textbooks.
 The ability to access scholarly material on mobile devices allowed students to engage more deeply with the information presented.
 Still, Derounian mentioned that there could be "an element of social desirability conveyed in the student views given."